-Claimed to be the first pet cemetery in the world, Cimetière des Chiens et Autres Animaux Domestiques, (literally translated as the “Cemetery of Dogs and Other Domestic Animals”), opened in 1899.* It was originally founded as the Cimetière des Chiens (“Cemetery of Dogs”) because of a law that was passed in 1898 by Paris’s city government forbidding Parisians from throwing dead dogs into the the Seine River, gutter, or trash.
-One article noted the introduction of the new law stating:
+Claimed to be the first pet cemetery in the world, Cimetière des Chiens et Autres Animaux Domestiques, (literally translated as the “Cemetery of Dogs and Other Domestic Animals”), opened in 1899.* It was originally founded as the Cimetière des Chiens (“Cemetery of Dogs”) because of a law that was passed in 1898 by Paris’s city government forbidding Parisians from throwing dead dogs into the Seine River, gutter, or trash.
+The introduction of this new law stated:

 “[D]ead dogs must be buried a hundred yards from human habitation and three feet under ground.
 This was easy in the country, but impossible in Paris, so Parisians solved the problem by throwing the canines into the River Seine.”

 Such disposal of dead animals created an obvious health hazard, and Parisians found they were spending a lot of money for the recovery of discarded pets from gutters and the Seine.
 Thus, for sanitary and monetary reasons, it became important for Parisians to establish laws about a pet’s proper disposal.
-Another reason to properly dispose of dogs was provided by an early twentieth-century magazine when it stated:
+Another reason to properly dispose of dogs was provided by an early twentieth-century magazine, The Windsor Magazine, when it stated:

 “[E]ven a dog should be given its due, and many deserved a better end than river or gutter — many that had been faithful companions, in some cases sole friends of their owners during their life, others that had merited more than ordinary consideration by some noble act such as the saving of life.”

 Georges Harmois and stage actress, journalist, and leading suffragette Marguerite Durand heard about the new law and thought about the sentimental value of pets.
 They then conceived the idea of establishing a cemetery for dogs and other domestic pets.
-They placed their cemetery in a spot without houses, near the outskirts of Paris, and on a narrow parcel of land called the island of Ravageurs in Asnières-sur-Seine (it was later attached to the bank in 1795).
-One person described the location as being an ideal spot:
+They placed their cemetery in a spot without houses, near the outskirts of Paris, and on a narrow parcel of land called the island of Ravageurs in Asnières-sur-Seine.
+The location was described as an ideal spot:

 “It rises abruptly from the river, its sides fringed by lofty trees which, if their skeletons appear somewhat bleak in the leafless months, cast when clothed in the fulness of their verdure, over greensward and blossomed flowers a genial shade that gives the spot an air of repose and tranquillity like unto that of some deep-buried country churchyard.”

-The digging of the cemetery began in June of 1899.
-The cemetery opened that same summer.
+The digging of the first pet cemetery began in June of 1899 and the first pet cemetery opened that same summer.
 It was divided into four sections, one for dogs, one for cats, one for birds, and another section for pets that would come to include horses, rabbits, fish, hamsters, and even Durand’s lion named “Tiger.”